Paula’s Mountain Ridge: Your Next Amazing Tourist Destination

 The city of Batangas is a 1st class city in the province of Batangas, Philippines.
 It consists of 105 barangays with the following names: Barangay 1, Barangay 2, Barangay 3, Barangay 4, Barangay 5, Barangay 6, Barangay 7, Barangay 8, Barangay 9, Barangay 10, Barangay 11, Barangay 12, Barangay 13, Barangay 14, Barangay 15, Barangay 16, Barangay 17, Barangay 18, Barangay 19, Barangay 20, Barangay 21, Barangay 22, Barangay 23, Barangay 24, Alangilan, Balagtas, Balete, Banaba Center, Banaba Kanluran, Banaba Silangan, Banaba Ibaba, Bilogo, Bolbok, Bukal, Calicanto, Catandala, Concepcion, Conde Itaas, Conde Labak, Cuta, Dalig, Dela Paz, Dela Paz Pulot Aplaya, Dela Paz Pulot Itaas, Domoclay, Dumantay, Gulod Itaas, Gulod Labak, Haligue Kanluran, Haligue Silangan, Ilijan, Kumba, Kumintang Ibaba, Kumintang Ilaya, Libjo, Liponpon Verde Island, Maapas, Mahabang Dahilig, Mahabang Parang, Mahacot Kanluran, Mahacot Silangan, Malalim, Malibayo, Malitam, Maruclap, Mabacong (Matoco), Pagkilatan, Paharang Kanluran, Paharang Silangan, Pallocan Kanluran, Pallocan Silangan, Pinamucan, Pinamucan Ibaba, Pinamucan Silangan, Sampaga, San Agapito, Verde Island, San Agustin Kanluran, Verde Island, San Agustin Silangan, Verde Island, San Andres, Verde IslandSan Antonio, Verde IslandSan Isidro, San Jose Sico, San Miguel, San Pedro, Santa Clara, Santa Rita Aplaya, Santa Rita Karsada, Santo Domingo, Santo Niño, Simlong, Sirang Lupa, Sorosoro Ibaba, Sorosoro Ilaya, Sorosoro Karsada, Tabangao Aplaya (Tabango Proper), Tabangao Ambulong, Tabangao Dao, Talahib Pandayan, Talahib Payapa, Talumpok Kanluran, Talumpok Silangan, Tinga Itaas, Tinga Labak, Tulo and Barangay Wawa.

-The city of Vigan is a 4th class component city located in the 1st district and is the capital of the province of Ilocos Sur, Philippines.
-It consists of 39 barangays with the following names: Ayusan Norte, Ayusan Sur, Barangay I, Barangay II, Barangay III, Barangay IV, Barangay V, Barangay VI, Barangay VII, Barangay VIII, Barangay IX, Barraca, Beddeng Daya, Beddeng Laud, Bongtolan, Bulala, Cabalangegan, Cabaroan Daya, Cabaroan Laud, Camangaan, Capangpangan, Mindoro, Nagsangalan, Pantay Daya, Pantay Fatima, Pantay Laud, Paoa, Paratong, Pong-ol, Purok-a-bassit, Purok-a-dackel, Raois, Rugsuanan, Salindeg, San Jose, San Julian Norte, San Julian Sur, San Pedro and Barangay Tamag.
+Vigan City, located in the province of Ilocos Sur, is known for its well-preserved Spanish colonial architecture that blends Philippine and European designs.
+It is famous for its cobblestone streets, ancestral houses, and horse-drawn carriages, offering visitors a glimpse into the country’s colonial past.
+Vigan City’s historic center is a UNESCO World Heritage Site and continues to attract tourists with its unique charm and cultural significance.
+The city consists of 39 barangay with the following names: Ayusan Norte, Ayusan Sur, Barangay I, Barangay II, Barangay III, Barangay IV, Barangay V, Barangay VI, Barangay VII, Barangay VIII, Barangay IX, Barraca, Beddeng Daya, Beddeng Laud, Bongtolan, Bulala, Cabalangegan, Cabaroan Daya, Cabaroan Laud, Camangaan, Capangpangan, Mindoro, Nagsangalan, Pantay Daya, Pantay Fatima, Pantay Laud, Paoa, Paratong, Pong-ol, Purok-a-bassit, Purok-a-dackel, Raois, Rugsuanan, Salindeg, San Jose, San Julian Norte, San Julian Sur, San Pedro, and Barangay Tamag.

 Angeles City Guide

-The city of Angeles or simply referred to as Angeles City, is a 1st class highly urbanized city in the 1st district of Pampanga province in the region of Central Luzon, Philippines.
-It consists of 33 barangays with the following names: Agapito del Rosario, Anunas, Balibago, Capaya, Claro M. Recto, Cuayan, Cutcut, Cutud, Lourdes North West, Lourdes Sur (Talimundoc), Lourdes Sur East, Malabanias, Margot, Mining, Pampang, Pandan, Pulung Maragul, Pulungbulu, Pulung Cacutud, Salapungan, San Jose, San Nicolas, Santa Teresita, Santa Trinidad, Santo Cristo, Santo Domingo, Santo Rosario, Sapalibutad, Sapangbato, Tabun, Virgen Delos Remedios, Amsic and Barangay Ninoy Aquino (Marisol).
+Angeles City is a 1st class highly urbanized city in the 1st district of Pampanga province in the region of Central Luzon, Philippines.
+It consists of 33 barangay with the following names: Agapito del Rosario, Anunas, Balibago, Capaya, Claro M. Recto, Cuayan, Cutcut, Cutud, Lourdes North West, Lourdes Sur (Talimundoc), Lourdes Sur East, Malabanias, Margot, Mining, Pampang, Pandan, Pulung Maragul, Pulungbulu, Pulung Cacutud, Salapungan, San Jose, San Nicolas, Santa Teresita, Santa Trinidad, Santo Cristo, Santo Domingo, Santo Rosario, Sapalibutad, Sapangbato, Tabun, Virgen Delos Remedios, Amsic and Barangay Ninoy Aquino (Marisol).

 Guide to Butuan City